TomInTheBytes/SANS-HHC-2024/docs/act_2/microsoft_kc7.md

 === "Section 1: KQL 101"

-    ??? success "Solution for Question 1"
+    ??? success "Solution to Question 1"

         Answer: ```let's do this```

-    ??? success "Solution for Question 2"
+    ??? success "Solution to Question 2"

         Answer: ```when in doubt take 10```

-    ??? success "Solution for Question 3"
+    ??? success "Solution to Question 3"

         ``` kql
         Employees